 'The experience visiting Islamic Center of Kassel during ESI was truly amazing.
 We heard about different struggles each refugee encountered, such as traveling for over 5 years until they reached Germany.
 Some traveled with their families which includes young children.
 We also heard about their experience settling in Germany.
 The involvement of the Mosque assisting the refugees extended far beyond worship.
 They provided assistance with searching for homes, applying for immigration status, finding language teachers, schools for the children and so on.
 It was truly wonderful to have the opportunity to meet these incredible individuals!
 Thank you for encouraging this opportunity!'

-'I take joy coming into the city every morning and walking down to 1st Ave and 44th to my internship site.
-Interning at the New York office of United Nations Training and Research Institute (UNITAR) has probably been one of the best experiences I have had.
+Last academic year we had 11 UNMA students interning for UN agencies, governments and other organizations.
+Here is the story of Valeria Valle who is an intern at the UN Training and Research Institute: 'I take joy coming into the city every morning and walking down to 1st Ave and 44th to my internship site.
+Interning at the New York office of UNITAR has probably been one of the best experiences I have had.
 I communicate and collaborate with various member states and other agencies within the UN to deliver informative courses for the public, UN staff, delegates and ambassadors.
 I greatly appreciate UNITAR for allowing me to engage in these projects independently where I am able to apply skills and knowledge I gained as a student in the UNMA program, and combine them to produce results that benefit the agency.
 I had the fortune to engage in the High Level Political Forum in July 2017, where UNITAR, among other UN agencies organized courses aimed to SDGs 1, 2, 3, 5, 9, 14 and I was part of research, organization, and communication.
 Throughout the series of these week-long courses, I was able to find the relationship between the topics that were discussed in my coursework at UNMA and understand the challenges that stand as a barrier to achievement and implementation of SDGs on a global scale.
 Ultimately, my professional aspiration is to work in the field of Humanitarian Affairs.
 I have learned so much through the courses I have had the privilege to develop from scratch and coordinate.
 I could not have asked for a better way to spend my summer than spending this time with UNITAR'.

 'We visited international organizations and NGO's in Geneva.
 First, I'd like to thank Ms. Janne Mande for organizing our study trip to Geneva.
 We received presentations on Business and Human Rights from professionals who work in the World Health Organization, United Nations, World Trade Organization, International Committee of the Red Cross, amongst others.
 Aside from their presentation, they also took the time to explain their career paths and gave us some advice as to how to work in our desired field.
 Geneva trip is only one of the many great things that the European Summer Institute has to offer.
 It is an opportunity to meet people from other countries and share our experience.
 ESI is also an edifying experience'.